ClassJa/employee-tracker-sql/README.md

 # employee-tracker-sql

 ## Description
 This project utilizes javascript and tools like node.js, postgreSQL, and inquirer, to create and display a compilation of data tables that include information about employees at a specific organization.
 The tables in the database are customizable based on the user's selections.
+With the ability to create a department, a role, an employee, as well as teh ability to view all created departments, roles, and employees and information about each of these cataegories.

 ## Usage